microsoft/FactoryOrchestrator/README.md

 # Introduction
-Factory Test Framework (FTF)
+Factory Orchestrator

-Factory Test Framework consists of the following projects:
+Factory Orchestrator consists of the following projects:
 1) FTFCoreLibrary - A .NET Standard library containing the core FTF classes.
 Required in all projects.
 2) FTFServerLibrary - A .NET Standard library containing the server-side FTF classes.
 Required on all FTF server projects.
 3) FTFClientLibrary - A .NET Standard library containing the client-side FTF classes.
 Has helper classes which are optional for all FTF client projects.